-K-Dramas To Watch In February 2017 — What Korean Dramas Should You Check Out?
+K-Dramas To Watch In February 2017: What Korean Dramas Should You Check Out?

 At this point, we do not know much about the K-drama and what it will be about.
 To be fair, a synopsis may be absent given the fact it is only three episodes long.
 Most seasoned K-drama fans can handle three episodes straight when compared to most K-drama episode counts of 16 episodes or more, mostly one hour long.

-To see what Romance Full of Life is all about, it will premier on Tuesday, February 16 at 11:10 p.m.
+To see what Romance Full of Life is all about, it will premiere on Tuesday, February 16 at 11:10 p.m.
 KST.
 It can be viewed on OnDemandKorea by another version of its series name “Three Color Fantasy” depending on region.

 Strong Woman Do Bong Soon (February 24)